uvarc/rc-learning/content/notes/minimal-containers/index.md

 ```

 ## 3. Base image
-- For OS and common tools (e.g. python/conda, GCC) start from official image
+- For OS and common tools (e.g. python/conda, GCC) start from [official image](https://docs.docker.com/docker-hub/official_images/)
     - Do not reinvent the wheel
 - Know which variant to use (e.g. `devel` vs `runtime`, `slim`)
     - Read their overview

 ## Exercise: QIIME 2
 QIIME 2 is a popular bioinformatics software.
 Can you suggest any potential improvement to the [Dockerfile](https://github.com/qiime2/vm-playbooks/blob/0fda9dce42802596756986e2f80c38437872c66e/docker/Dockerfile)?
-(Result: We managed to reduce its size by 50%.)
+(Result: We managed to reduce the image size by 50%.)

 # Multi-Stage Build

 The objective is to minimize image size without loss of functionality.
-We'll see how to achieve up to 99% reduction in image size using real applications.
+What's needed to build/install an application is not always needed at runtime.
+By separating the buildtime and runtime stages, we'll see how to achieve up to 99% reduction in image size in real applications.

 ## "Disk space is cheap so why should I care?"
 - Minimize vulnerabilities/attack surface